 Am I covered if I hit another car?

-If you hit another car, and it’s your fault, your liability insurance (the portion for property damage) pays for the damage to the other car or property.
+There may be a time when you’re involved in an at-fault accident.
+Under these circumstances, if you hit another car, your liability insurance (the portion for property damage) pays for the damage to the other car or property.
 Liability insurance would also pay for injuries you cause under the bodily injury portion unless you live in a no-fault state, in which case each individual’s personal injury protection policy would pay out.

-Liability insurance does not pay for damage to your own vehicle.
-If you hit another vehicle and your car is damaged, you must have collision insurance to file a claim to help pay to fix it.
-According to a CarInsurance.com rate analysis, the average rate for collision coverage is $687 per year for a full coverage policy with a $500 deductible.
+Liability insurance does not pay for damage to your vehicle.
+If you hit a vehicle and your car is damaged, you must have collision insurance to file a claim to help pay to fix it.
 How much car insurance goes up after an accident depends on your driving record, insurance company and other factors.

 What insurance covers me if another car hits mine?